pmaxted/ellc/README.txt

 correct version of gfortran, e.g., for macports users ...
  $ ln -s /opt/local/bin/gfortran-mp-6  /opt/local/bin/gfortran

+If you are having trouble installing and have using anaconda3 / miniconda3 and are compiing with clang, try .. bash $ export CONDA_BUILD_SYSROOT=$(xcrun --show-sdk-path) tcsh $ setenv CONDA_BUILD_SYSROOT `xcrun --show-sdk-path`

 Routines in this module:

   lc(t_obs, radius_1, radius_2, sbratio, incl, ... )